t2teu/Final-Capstone-Project/README.md

 📃 Basic Requirements (Adventure Mode)
         ✅1| Landing/Login Page
             a.
 INTRO
-                - Display App Name
+                - ✅Display App Name
                 - Brief description about app
             b.
 LOGIN FORM FEATURE
                 - Styling
-                ✅ After login, redirects user to "Posts" Page (refer to .pdf for one-liner to achieve this)
-                - Link to Registration Page
+                ✅ After login, redirects user to "Posts" Page (refer to .pdf for one-liner to achieve this) ✅ Link to Registration Page

         ✅2| Registration Page
-            a.
+            ✅ a.
 SIGN UP FORM FEATURE
-                - Perform fetch() request to MicroblogLite API to register user
-                - Redirect user back to Login page for sign-in (refer to .pdf for one-liner to achieve this)
+                ✅ Perform fetch() request to MicroblogLite API to register user ✅ Redirect user back to Login page for sign-in (refer to .pdf for one-liner to achieve this) ✅ Added login button

-        3| Posts Page
+       ✅ 3| Posts Page
-            a.
-PREVENT ACCESS FEATURE
+            a. ✅ PREVENT ACCESS FEATURE
-                - This page should be inside "walled garden"
+                - ✅ This page should be inside "walled garden"

-                - If visitor is not logged in, send them back to Login Page.
+                ✅ If visitor is not logged in, send them back to Login Page.
-            b.
-LINK TO PROFILE PAGE
+                    -Add alert if user tries to access blog b.✅ LINK TO PROFILE PAGE
-                - It's self explainatory, c'mon now 🗿
-            c.
-INCLUDE WORKING LOGOUT BUTTON
+                - It's self explainatory, c'mon now 🗿 c.✅ INCLUDE WORKING LOGOUT BUTTON
-                - Logout() function is provided
+                - Logout() function is provided d.✅ DISPLAY POSTS
-            d.
-DISPLAY POSTS
                 - Each posts displays: content, author, and timestamp.
                 - Requires fetch()

-        4| Profile Page
+        ✅ 4| Profile Page
-            a.
-PREVENT ACCESS FEATURE
+            a.❌ PREVENT ACCESS FEATURE
                 - This page should be inside "walled garden"
-                - If visitor is not logged in, send them back to Login Page.
-            b.
-LINK TO POSTS PAGE
+                - If visitor is not logged in, send them back to Login Page. b.✅ LINK TO POSTS PAGE
-                - ALSO self explainatory, c'mon now 🗿
-            c.
-INCLUDE WORKING LOGOUT BUTTON
+                - ALSO self explainatory, c'mon now 🗿 c.✅ INCLUDE WORKING LOGOUT BUTTON
                 - Logout() function is provided.
             d.
 WORKING FORM FOR CREATING A POST
                 - Requires fetch request